Ankitamishra9654/Donating-Hand/README.md

 Conclusion
 DonatingHand is a remarkable project that effectively demonstrates the integration of a payment gateway using HTML, CSS, and JavaScript.
 The seamless implementation of the Razorpay payment gateway, along with its intuitive user interface and essential features, makes this project an excellent choice for organizations seeking an efficient and secure solution for accepting online donations.

-By sharing your DonatingHand project on GitHub, you are not only showcasing your technical skills but also providing a valuable resource for others interested in payment gateway integration.
-Well done on developing a practical and user-friendly solution for enabling charitable contributions!